linode/docs/docs/guides/websites/cms/cpanel/set-up-dns-services-on-cpanel/index.md

 After your updates are complete, save and close the `named.conf` file.

-Check that the configuration file is usable by issuing the command :
+Check that the configuration file is usable by issuing the command:

     named-checkconf /etc/named.conf